bhklab/handbook/docs/contributing/adding_content.md

 You should now see a new file at `docs/onboarding/my_new_page.md`.
 ```

-To learn more about how to actually write content, see the [HandBook MkDocs Page][mkdocs] and
+To learn more about how to actually write content, see the [Handbook MkDocs Page][mkdocs] and
 [Handbook Markdown page][markdown].

 ### 3. Preview your changes